 Looking at the test data

-This is 4 week’s worth of data combined and summarised using the techniques described above.
-The Leq,1 min line still has a fair bit of variation, but it is now possible to pick out some general trends: the relative quiet of the early morning is lost from around 5-6am as the traffic of the morning rush-hour rises to peak at about 8am and then the noise level stays relatively steady through the rest of the day before tailing off slightly in the late evening.
+This is 12 day’s worth of data combined and summarised using the techniques described above.
+The Leq,1 min line still has a fair bit of variation, but it is now possible to pick out some general trends: the relative quiet of the early morning is lost from around 5am onwards as the traffic of the morning rush-hour rises to a peak between 7-8am and then the noise level stays relatively steady through the rest of the day before tailing off slightly in the late evening.
 Nevertheless, these changes are fairly modest — the noise level stays broadly within the same small range of values throughout the whole day and night.

 Well, looking at the graphs above, can you spot the bin lorry noise?